dianas11/dianas11/README.md

 From the earliest years of my life, I have been always intrigued by everything that would happen around and held a penchant for making things work and solving problems.

 Hello, I am Diana Satapathy, an inquisitive soul and a process-oriented individual with a keen interest in the field of data analytics and wish to make a career in the same.
 A competent SQL coder with hands-on experience in Tableau, Microsoft Excel and now trying my hands on R language.
 Always driven by curiosity and seeks to strike a balance between analytics, problem solving, business, and creativity.
-This attitude has helped in forging up one of my core principles i.e., PPDAC (Problem, Plan, Data, Analysis, and Conclusion) approach.
+This attitude has helped in forging up one of my core principles i.e., Problem, Plan, Data, Analysis, and Conclusion approach.
 Proficient in interpreting and analyzing data to drive growth.

 ---------------------------------------------------------------------------------------------